wildtechgarden/server-alpine-linux-docs4web/src/important-post-install-configuration/add-packages-for-pre-mount-filesystem-check.md

 ---
 date: 2022-04-28
-title: "Add packages for pre-mount filesystem check"
+title: "Add pre-mount filesystem check"
 tags: ["alpine","howtos","docs","linux","sysadmin-devops"]
 series: ["docs4web","alpine-linux-local-server"]
+description: "Where possible it is a best practise to safely check your filesystems before mounting them.
+Here we add the needed packages."
+summary: "Where possible it is a best practise to safely check your filesystems before mounting them.
+Here we add the needed packages."
 ---

-# Add packages for pre-mount filesystem check

 ## Overview

-Where possible it is a best practise to check your filesystem before mounting them (especially read-write) to ensure you are not working with a corrupted (and further damaging a) filesystem.
+Where possible it is a best practise to safely check your filesystems before mounting them (especially read-write) to ensure you are not working with a corrupted (and further damaging a) filesystem.

 ## (Re)install the filesystem tools you need